GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/channel-watcher-list-controller/chat-channel-watcher-list-controller.md

 #### Parameters

-  - limit: Limit for page size.
+  - `limit`: Limit for page size.
 Offset is defined automatically by the controller.
-  - completion: The completion.
-Will be called on a **callbackQueue** when the network request is finished.
+  - `completion`: The completion.
+Will be called on a **`callbackQueue`** when the network request is finished.
 If request fails, the completion will be called with an error.